What is a bookkeeper?

 Scope of work

-The scope of work of a bookkeeper vs. accountant also varies.
-Bookkeepers typically handle basic accounting tasks with an administrative focus whereas accountants handle advanced accounting activities.
-Accountants can handle bookkeeping tasks, but many accountant tasks may be beyond the scope of a bookkeeper.
+The scope of work of a bookkeeper vs. an accountant also varies.
+Bookkeepers typically handle basic accounting tasks with an administrative focus, whereas accountants handle advanced accounting activities.
+Accountants can handle bookkeeping tasks, but many accounting tasks may be beyond the scope of a bookkeeper.

 Decision-making

 Bookkeepers typically don’t have decision-making responsibilities.
 They might have control over how they handle their processes, but their role involves carrying out specific tasks.
-Accountants often make financial decisions or advise the company to do so.
+Accountants often make financial decisions or provide strategic advice to company leadership on matters such as expansion, fundraising and corporate restructuring.

 The amount you pay an accountant versus a bookkeeper depends on several factors, including your location and the scope of the job.
-When you hire a new accountant or bookkeeper, their qualifications also matter.
-For example, certified public accountants are typically paid more than accountants.
+Qualifications can also influence pay.
+For example, certified public accountants (CPAs) are typically paid more than non-certified accountants.

 Bookkeeper vs. accountant: Which one to hire

-Knowing the difference between a bookkeeper and accountant helps you decide which one is best for your company.
+Knowing the difference between a bookkeeper and an accountant helps you decide which one is best for your company.
 Every organization is different when it comes to finances.
-Look at the benefits of hiring each role and evaluate your situation to decide.

 Benefits of hiring a bookkeeper